 Current Environment

 In March 2020, the World Health Organization declared the novel coronavirus (COVID-19) a pandemic.
-The disease outbreak disrupted social interaction, travel, commerce, economies, and financial markets globally, including in the United States.
+The disease outbreak continued through fiscal year 2021.
 The University's operations and financial condition were not immune to the pandemic's adverse effects.